Nikon D300S versus Canon 7D

 Both the D300S and the 7D have been discontinued, but can regularly be found used on ebay.
 The D300S was replaced by the Nikon D500, while the 7D was followed by the Canon 7D Mark II.

-So what conclusions can be drawn?
+So how do things add up?
 Is there a clear favorite between the Nikon D300S and the Nikon D300S?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Nikon D300S: